-- .1 The Contractor shall supply sufficient compaction equipment to: - .1 Provide a compaction rate that will equal or exceed the placing rate of the spreader.

-.2 Ensure the specified compaction is attained before the temperature of the mat falls below 80°C.
+- .1 The Contractor shall supply sufficient compaction equipment to: - .1 Provide a compaction rate that will equal or exceed the placing rate of the spreader. - .2 Ensure the specified compaction is attained before the temperature of the mat falls below 80°C. - .2 Vibratory compaction will not be allowed, unless approved by the Engineer.